flink-extended/ai-flow/docs/content/get_started/quickstart.md

 # Quickstart

 The Quickstart will show you how to start AIFlow and help you get started with an example in AIFlow.
-Please make sure you have [AIFlow installed](../deployment/installation.md).

 ## Start AIFlow

+### Start AIFlow Locally

+Note: running AIFlow locally requires that you have [AIFlow installed](../deployment/installation.md) on your workstation.

 AIFlow contains three long-running servers,
 AIFlow Server, Notification server and Scheduler(Apache Airflow by default).